Creating and Solving a Merge Conflict

 - Keep PRs small and focused (“one change PR” is great practice).

 - Communicate before editing the same lines to reduce conflicts (or intentionally coordinate when conflicts are expected).
+Knowing who is working on what helps prevent merge conflicts.